vcc-csc212/sm21/_docs/weekly/week-template.md

 #### Pre-Reading for TOPIC, Tuesday DATE1 {#tues}

 ##### Essential Questions
-Before attending class, please complete the material below and use the following questions to guide your note-taking:
+Before attending class, please complete the material below and **use the following questions to guide your note-taking**:
 <br>
 ✔️ ?